ibraheemdev/ibraheemca/content/writings/rust-interior-mutability-understanding-cell.md

 * No one has a shared reference to `Cell`'s inner value
 * `Cell` cannot be shared between threads

-### Why is Cell useful?
+## Why is Cell useful?

 So why is `Cell` useful?
 Let's start with an example.
 We might have a graph holding a vector of nodes which each contain an individual count.
-The graph also holds an aggregation of all it's nodes counts:
+The graph also stores an aggregate sum of the counts:

 ```rust
 struct Graph {